IanWold/StaticBlogroll/README.md

 5. Your site should deploy in a few seconds to a default URL.
 Navigate to this URL to ensure it deployed correctly.
 6. You're done!
 Add all the RSS feeds you want, though be careful that invalid RSS files can cause the build to fail.
 Continue on this README for al lthe options you have for configuration, and then when you're happy share your blogroll with the world!

-I would love to see what you make with this!
-Please feel free to open a discussion in this repo to show off your work, or if you aren't ready to show the world how awesome your reading list is feel free to [reach out to my directly](https://ian.wold.guru/connect.html) on any channel :)
+The only final step is to show off your fancy new blogroll: [post your blogroll in our showcases](https://github.com/IanWold/StaticBlogroll/discussions/new?category=showcase) in the discussions for this repo!

-If you get stuck anywhere please feel free to open a new dicussion on this repository, or search if someone's already had the same issue.
+If you get stuck anywhere please feel free to [ask a question](https://github.com/IanWold/StaticBlogroll/discussions/new?category=questions) in the discussions on this repository, or search if someone's already had the same issue.
 I aim to respond within the next business day unless I'm out on vacation.

 ## Configuration